NServiceBusExtensions/Home/README.md

 Yes.

-### Do all developers in a company need to become backers?
+### Do all developers in a company need to become Patrons?

 No. Only those coding against projects that directly, or indirectly, consume any of the NuGet packages listed below.